Multi-query Robotic Manipulator Task Sequencing with Gromov-Hausdorff Approximations: EXPERIMENTS

 Furthermore, the HAP-mobile variant achieved comparable results to the static case, confirming HAP's ability to generalise to mobile bases.
 Interestingly, the mobile and static variants utilised on average 2.45 and 1.9 subspaces per trial, respectively.
 This can be explained by the greater subspace coverage and diversity provided by the mobile base (see Fig.~\ref{fig:ur5_subspaces}), hence the slightly better planning and success rates.

-Total computation time for the task-space decomposition and subspace trajectory precomputation was 108s, 318s and 569s for the UR5, Sawyer and UR5 with mobile base, respectively.
+Total offline-computation time was 108s, 318s and 569s for the UR5, Sawyer and UR5 with mobile base, respectively.
 It should be noted, however, that this could be substantially sped up through various optimisations such as parallelisation of the candidate $\epsilon$-GHA map search (Alg.~\ref{alg:gen_database}~lines~\ref{alg:candidate_egha_begin}-\ref{alg:candidate_egha_end}) and IK solution computation.